mattfarina/community-1/governance/governance.md

 This accounts for a total of 7 initial Org Maintainers.

-### Project Maintainers
+### Sub-Project Maintainers

-Project maintainers are responsible for activities surrounding the development and release of code, the operation of any services they own (e.g., the documentation site), or the tasks needed to execute their project (e.g., community management, setting up an event booth).
-Technical decisions for code resides with the project maintainers unless there is a decision related to cross maintainer groups that cannot be resolved by those groups.
+Sub-Project maintainers are responsible for activities surrounding the development and release of code, the operation of any services they own (e.g., the documentation site), or the tasks needed to execute their project (e.g., community management, setting up an event booth).
+Technical decisions for code resides with the sub-project maintainers unless there is a decision related to cross maintainer groups that cannot be resolved by those groups.
 Those cases can be escalated to the org maintainers.

 In some cases a groups of maintainers are responsible for more than one repo (e.g., charts maintainers managing the charts, chart-testing, charts-tooling).
-In other cases the maintainers are responsible for a single project (e.g., chartmuseum or monocular).
+In other cases the maintainers are responsible for a single codebase (e.g., chartmuseum or monocular).

 Project maintainers do not need to be software developers.
 No explicit role is placed upon them and they can be anyone appropriate for the work being produced.
 For example, if a repository is for documentation it would be appropriate for maintainers to be editors.

 Changes to maintainers use the following:

 * A maintainer may step down by emailing the [Helm mailing list](https://lists.cncf.io/g/cncf-helm)
 * Maintainers MUST remain active.
-If they are unresponsive for > 3 months they will be automatically removed unless a [super-majority](https://en.wikipedia.org/wiki/Supermajority#Two-thirds_vote) of the other project maintainers agrees to extend the period to be greater than 3 months
+If they are unresponsive for > 3 months they will be automatically removed unless a [super-majority](https://en.wikipedia.org/wiki/Supermajority#Two-thirds_vote) of the other sub-project maintainers on that sub-project agrees to extend the period to be greater than 3 months
-* New maintainers can be added to a project by a [super-majority](https://en.wikipedia.org/wiki/Supermajority#Two-thirds_vote) vote of the existing maintainers
+* New maintainers can be added to a sub-project by a [super-majority](https://en.wikipedia.org/wiki/Supermajority#Two-thirds_vote) vote of the existing maintainers
-* When a project has no maintainers the Helm org maintainers become responsible for it and may archive the project or find new maintainers
+* When a sub-project has no maintainers the Helm org maintainers become responsible for it and may archive the sub-project or find new maintainers
+* When a sub-project is archived the sub-project maintainers become emaritis maintainers

 ## Decision Making at the Helm org level